Trapped: Escape Fort Nisqually is back! Learn more about this escape room game

 Fort Nisqually, the first globally connected settlement on the Puget Sound, was established in 1833 by the Hudson’s Bay Company as a fur trading outpost.
 The decline of the fur trade meant that Fort Nisqually’s focus shifted to commercial agricultural enterprises with the establishment of the Puget Sound Agricultural Company (PSAC) in 1839.
 Based at Fort Nisqually, the PSAC raised cattle, sheep, and horses along with crops such as wheat, barley, oats, and peas across the 160,000 acres claimed by the company.
 By 1855, the date the museum portrays, this British establishment was surrounded by American territory and faced increasing pressure from settlers who wanted the farmable land for their own use.
 The Hudson’s Bay Company sold its holdings to the United States government, withdrawing from Washington Territory in 1869, and Fort Nisqually became the homestead of the last manager, Edward Huggins.
 Fort Nisqually was originally located in what is now DuPont, WA.
 The Fort you see today was reconstructed in the 1930s by the Works Progress Administration (WPA).
 Civic-minded citizens preserved and donated two of the original structures, the Factor’s House and Granary, to the Metropolitan Park District of Tacoma.
 The museum gives residents and visitors a chance to experience what life was like on Puget Sound in 1855.

 Want to learn more about Fort Nisqually Living History Museum and using our research library?
 Interested in volunteer opportunities or becoming a member of the museum?
 Looking to book an education tour or even rent the fort for weddings and parties?
-Head on over to our official Metro Parks Tacoma web page to learn about all of these and more!
+Head on over to our official Parks Tacoma web page to learn about all of these and more!

 We Acknowledge

-Metro Parks Tacoma acknowledges that we operate on the traditional homelands of Coast Salish tribes, who have lived on and stewarded these lands since time immemorial and continue to do so today.
+Parks Tacoma acknowledges that we operate on the traditional homelands of Coast Salish tribes, who have lived on and stewarded these lands since time immemorial and continue to do so today.

 Location